 Abstract:

 Global water resources are important for societies, economies, and the environment.
 In Niger, limited water resources restrict the expansion of communities and agriculture.
-Mercy Corps currently works in over 40 countries around the world to address a variety of stresses which include water resources and building long-term food resilience.
-As Mercy Corps seeks to integrate the use of Earth observations into their resilience building process, NASA established a partnership to help facilitate this effort incorporating the Tropical Rainfall Measuring Mission (TRMM), Global Precipitation Measurement (GPM), and Climate Hazards Group InfraRed Precipitation with Station data (CHIRPS) to create a standardized precipitation index that highlights low and high rainfall from 1981 to 2016.
-The team created a Google Earth Engine tool that combines precipitation data with other metrics of stress in Niger.
-The system was designed to be able to incorporate groundwater storage data as they become available.
+Mercy Corps, a humanitarian aid agency, currently works in over forty countries around the world to address a variety of stresses.
+These include water resources and building long-term food resilience.
+A partnership between NASA DEVELOP and Mercy Corps was established as a means to facilitate the integration of NASA Earth observations into Mercy Corps’ resilience building process.
+Using the Tropical Rainfall Measuring Mission (TRMM), Global Precipitation Measurement (GPM), and Climate Hazards Group InfraRed Precipitation with Station data (CHIRPS), the team created a precipitation climatology that highlights low and high rainfall from 1981 to 2016.
+A Google Earth Engine tool, RAIn (Rainfall Analysis Integration), was built to help visualize and analyze both environmental and socioeconomic datasets.
 This tool allows for near real-time updates of trends in precipitation and improves Mercy Corps’ ability to spatially evaluate changes in resiliency by monitoring shocks and stressors.

 Keywords: